openzim/libzim/docs/usage.rst

 All classes are defined in the namespace zim.
 Copying is allowed and tried to make as cheap as possible.
-The reading part of the libzim is most of the time thread safe.
+The reading part of the libzim (including search) is most of the time thread safe.
-Searching and creating part are not.
-You have to serialize access to the class yourself.
+Creating part is not.
+You have to serialize access to the Creator class yourself.

 The main class, which accesses a archive is |Archive|.
 It has actually a reference to an implementation, so that copies of the class just references the same file.